Privileged users can create policies that track the changes that all users, including other privileged users, make in the database.

 Group audit settings into one unified audit policy.
 You can create one or more unified audit policies that define all the audit settings that your database needs.

-Use one of the default unified audit policies.
+Use one of the predefined unified audit policies.
 Oracle Database provides predefined unified audit policies that encompass the standard audit settings that most regulatory agencies require.

 Create fine-grained audit policies.
 You can create fine-grained audit policies that capture specific activities such as the time an action occurred.

 Oracle recommends that you audit your databases.
-Auditing is an effective method of enforcing strong internal controls so that your site can meet its regulatory compliance requirements, as defined in the Sarbanes-Oxley Act.
-This enables you to monitor business operations, and find any activities that may deviate from company policy.
-Doing so translates into tightly controlled access to your database and the application software, ensuring that patches are applied on schedule and preventing ad hoc changes.
+Auditing is an effective method of enforcing strong internal controls so that your site can meet its regulatory compliance requirements.
+This enables you to monitor business operations, and find activity that may deviate from company policy.
 By creating effective audit policies, you can generate an audit record for audit and compliance personnel.
 Be selective with auditing and ensure that it meets your business compliance needs.

 25.2 Why Is Auditing Used?